bobmonsour/faustotasca/src/pages/pasadena.md

 Unfortunately, the walls of the foyer were badly damaged in the late 1970s when they were covered with wallpaper.
 The administration of the church at the time believed the walls were “too dirty” and did not think they could be properly cleaned.
 Although the walls have been “restored,” the marbled appearance of the painting was lost.

-Today, the beauty and historical importance of <a href="https://www.saintandrewpasadena.org/" target="_blank">St. Andrew Church</a> has finally been recognized.
+Today, the beauty and historical importance of <a href="https://www.saintandrewpasadena.org/" target="_blank" rel="noreferrer">St. Andrew Church</a> has finally been recognized.
 The parish now includes a “restoration committee” to maintain this important landmark.

 {{ imagePair(
 'NaveCeiling.jpg',